 GET IN THE BOX!

-Wisconsin Box Selects is the first & only USBOXLA Sanctioned Program in the state of WI.
-Established in 2016, the Wisconsin Box Selects program is committed to providing an opportunity for players in Wisconsin to experience AUTHENTIC Box Lacrosse.
+Wisconsin Mammoth is the first & only USBOXLA Sanctioned Program in the state of WI.
+Established in 2016, the Wisconsin Mammoth Box Selects program is committed to providing an opportunity for players in Wisconsin to experience AUTHENTIC Box Lacrosse.

 True Lacrosse is thrilled to bring box lacrosse to communities in Wisconsin!
 We are serious about growing the box lacrosse game and teaching the players the right way to play!